-The last step before baking is to pour of the homemade BBQ sauce on top of the loaf.
-This will get all caramelized and browned after baking.
-It’s perfect!
+STEP 5: The last step before baking is to pour of the homemade BBQ sauce on top of the loaf.
+This will get all caramelized and browned after baking, creating a perfect meatloaf glaze.

 baking the meatloaf

-Covering the loaf will help keep the BBQ sauce on top from burning.
-You can then uncover the loaf and bake for 15 more minutes at the same temperature.
+📌 TIP: Covering the loaf will help keep the BBQ sauce on top from burning.
+You can then uncover the loaf and bake it for 15 more minutes at the same temperature.

 This vegan meatloaf is so delicious straight out of the oven!
 You can slice it up and it will hold together pretty well when it’s piping hot.
 But it keeps its shape even better if it’s left to cool for a few minutes.

-I love serving this with some fluffy mashed potatoes and topped with fresh chopped parsley.
+I love serving this with some fluffy mashed potatoes, green beans, and topped with fresh chopped parsley.
 You could also serve it with Roasted Brussel Sprouts.

 Thanks to Beyond Meat, the steps to make this veggie meatloaf are very similar to a traditional meatloaf.
 I like to use a food processor to make the prep easier, but it’s not necessary.
 You’ll want to mix together the vegan meat, breadcrumbs, oats, veggies, bbq sauce, and Just Egg.
 Then you’ll shape the loaf, cover it in more BBQ sauce and bake it!